jsheyl/summerSchools17/ubc/program.md

 ### afternoon
 * [*Introduction to GPU programming with CUDA and OpenACC*](maxime.md), by Maxime Boissonneault (continued)
-* intro to jupyter notebooks, someone from PIMS (Ian Allison?), need confirmation
+* Intro to jupyter notebooks, someone from PIMS (Ian Allison?), need confirmation

 ## Wednesday June-21